Global Greentalist Costa Rica

 What is Global Greentalist?

 Global Greentalist is an international volunteer program in Costa Rica that brings together young people from around the world.
 By participating, you not only contribute to meaningful environmental and community projects, but also gain valuable skills and experiences.
-Furthermore, the program fosters teamwork, cultural exchange, and leadership development, preparing you to make a lasting impact in your community and beyond.
+In addition, the program fosters teamwork, cultural exchange, and leadership development.
+As a result, you will be well-prepared to make a lasting impact in your community and beyond.
+Ultimately, this transformative experience empowers you to become an active changemaker in today’s world.

 Anyone over 18 years old from any country can join.
 Moreover, participants should be eager to learn, help, and embrace a meaningful volunteer experience.